cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Tracker also captures activity metrics for datasets.
 You can see the datasets that are being used the most and view usage metrics for each dataset.
 This allows teams to easily determine the appropriate dataset to use for an analysis.
-The Tracker Meter rates each dataset on a scale that shows how active a dataset is in the system.
+The Tracker Meter (currently in beta) rates each dataset on a scale that shows how active a dataset is in the system.
 Users can see the datasets that are being used the most and view usage metrics for each dataset.
 This allows teams to easily find the right dataset to use for analysis.
 The Tracker Meter also rates each dataset on a scale to quickly show you how active a dataset is in the system.

+Tracker provides users with the ability to define a Data Dictionary that can be applied across all datasets in a namespace.
+The Data Dictionary allows users to standarize column names, types, if the column contains Personally Identifiable Information (PII) data, and a description of the column.
+This can be useful for new team members, allowing them to understand the data stored in datasets quickly.

 **Harvest, Index, Track, and Analyze Datasets**